not-ani/informal/README.md

-NOTE: Project is down temporarily due to my vercel account hitting the free tier limit
+NOTE: Project is down temporarily due to my vercel account hitting the free tier limit a major update to the app is coming soon

 # Informal